- What is MGS support?

 1. What is MGS support?

 MGS stands for “mask, gloves, sanitizer.”
-The Idaho Department of Administration is leading an effort to distribute MGS to non-medical/emergency state agencies and political subdivisions (cities, counties and governmental entities).
+The Idaho Department of Administration is leading an effort to distribute MGS to non-medical/emergency state agencies, political subdivisions (cities, counties and governmental entities) and K-12 schools.
 Currently, MGS supplies are difficult to source.
 So, many clients are challenged to obtain needed MGS—particularly in small quantities.
 In the current MGS market, sourcing large quantities is prevalent because the market is highly competitive as a result of the supply shortages created by the pandemic.
 To assist clients with non-medical/emergency MGS orders, the Idaho Department of Administration will source and distribute MGS throughout the state when it is available.

 2. Who can get MGS support?

-Non-medical or emergency-support state agencies and political subdivisions.
+Non-medical or emergency-support state agencies, political subdivisions and K-12 schools.
 Medical and emergency organizations receive this support from their local health districts and the Idaho Office of Emergency Management.

 3. Are we being charged for these MGS supplies?

 State agencies and political subdivisions will be invoiced cost and shipping.
-Small businesses and non-profit organizations will be invoiced cost, sales tax (if applicable) and shipping.
-Small businesses, non-profits, political subdivisions as well as state agencies are all being charged the same amount.
+K-12 schools will not be charged for cost, sales tax or shipping.
+Political subdivisions as well as state agencies are all being charged the same amount.
 The amount being charged is just to cover costs to the Department of Administration (DOA).
 The DOA is not a business and not making any profits through this program.
 The MGS program has been set up to offer support to those having difficulties finding the supplies they need to keep their employees and volunteers safe and healthy.

 - Masks – Disposable and cloth reusable (N95 and KN95 masks are not available)